zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart.md

 position: 7
 ---

-# Shopping Cart Implementation - Kendo Music Store
+# Shopping Cart Implementation - Kendo UI Music Store

-The shopping cart for the Kendo Music Store is in **Scripts\App\cart.js**.
+The shopping cart for the Kendo UI Music Store is in **Scripts\App\cart.js**.
 All the functionality for the cart is encapsulated in a single object, created by calling the **Cart()** constructor.

 ## Store Cart Data